-To increase the DUI checkpoints biennially from 25 to 30 at 5 different locations identified as high DUI/DWI crash sites during the fiscal year period and to increase enforcement in detection and apprehension of DUI violators to reduce the number of crashes in which alcohol or drugs are primary contributing factors:
+→ To increase the DUI checkpoints biennially from 30 to 35 at 5 different locations identified as high DUI/DWI crash sites during the fiscal year period and to increase enforcement in detection and apprehension of DUI violators to reduce the number of crashes in which alcohol or drugs are primary contributing factors:

-Results: A total of 30 DUI checkpoints in areas of high traffic locations were conducted in 2007.
-Fifty-eight (58) DUI roving in alternate roads used by drivers that know about DUI checkpoints were also conducted in 2007.
+Results: A total of 36 DUI checkpoints in areas of high traffic locations were conducted in 2008.
+Sixty four (64) DUI roving in alternate roads used by drivers that know about DUI checkpoints was also conducted in 2008.
 The roving locations were based on crashes where DUI arrests have been made as well as fatal and serious crashes occur.

-→ To continue to implement Designated Driver Program on high-risk season and holidays.
+To continue to implement Designated Driver Program on high-risk season and holidays.

-Results: The Guam Hotel and Restaurant Association had sponsored a Designated Driver Program during Independence Day, Liberation Day, Labor Day, and during the Christmas Holidays.
-They worked closely with the bar/club establishments and together with Operation Heat, the DUI arrests resulted in
+Results: The Department of Mental Health & Substance Abuse had sponsored a Designated Driver Program during the Thanksgiving and Christmas Holidays.
+They worked closely with the bar/club establishments and Operation Heat.

-→ To reduce DUI related fatalities from 5 reported in 2006 to 7 in 2007.
+→ To reduce DUI related fatalities from 4 reported in 2006 to 3 in 2007.